labeginit/cloud-lab3/README.md

 The last *for* loop (lines 49-51) build a string for sending to the Client, which is sent to the client in line 54

-The web server is deployed on ...
+The web server is deployed on Heroku.

 # Client-side

 The incoming responce data is being split into array.
 Then to print the valid word length of the words, the indexes have to be manipulated with.
 For this purpose i created a new array of objects with properties *length* and *frequency* (parsing the string to int), then printed the array as table using *console.table()*.
+After web server deployment, the URL was changed in the client to use Heroku.
 ![The printout of a request string and a response](/result.png)